skyeterran/loom/README.md

 # 🧶 Loom: A narrative system for {your_game}
-Loom is a dynamic dialogue library for games with inline lisp-like expressions!
+Loom is a scripting language that makes writing interactive dialogue fun!
+It's powered by Rust, and based on Lisp, which makes it simple to use and scalable in terms of both performance and narrative complexity.

 ## Features
 ### Writeable syntax